Muhammad Shahrur: Positions

 Shahrour decided to write his first book, which took him more than twenty years to complete, after the Arab defeat in the 1967 Six Day War that was a collective shock for the Arab world.
 This led Shahrour to search for a way out of the region's crisis, which he interpreted above all as a moral and intellectual crisis.

 Shahrour said that traditional scholarship on the Qur'an is unscientific.
 His interpretation of the Quran supports liberal political positions such as pluralism.
 He also said that the Quran must be read and understood in relation to ever changing social realities.
 Shahrour said that "jurisprudence in the name of God is a farce benefiting only those wanting to maintain political power", thus opposing diametrically the views of both Islamists and of the Ulama, the traditional legal Islamic scholars.
 According to Shahrour, Islam makes no laws, but sets limits (Hudud) within which man enjoys "the greatest possible degree of freedom".
 The traditional interpretation of Hudud in Islamic law or Sharia is a class of punishments that are fixed for certain crimes.
 However, according to Shahrur, the chopping off of a hand is not the punishment for theft, the punishment is cutting the thief from the community.
 A judge could sentence the guilty party to jail, or for example, volunteer work instead.
-Shahrur possibly took this idea about the upper and lower limits of punishment from the Lebanese scholar ʿAbdallāh al-ʿAlāyilī (1914–1996), with whom he was personally acquainted and who had published this idea in his book Ayn al-khatāʾ?
+Shahrur may have been influenced by the idea of upper and lower limits of punishment from the Lebanese scholar ʿAbdallāh al-ʿAlāyilī (1914–1996), with whom he was personally acquainted and who had published this idea in his book Ayn al-khatāʾ?
 (1978, "Where is the mistake").

+Theory of Limits

+A cornerstone of Shahrur's reformist thought, introduced in his 1990 work Al-Kitāb wa-l-Qurʾān: Qirāʾa Muʿāṣira, is the Theory of Limits.
+Rather than viewing Quranic legal verses as prescribing rigid, unchangeable laws for all time, Shahrur argued that divine texts establish flexible boundaries—consisting of lower limits, upper limits, or a spectrum between them—within which human societies can exercise ijtihad to adapt to changing social and historical realities.
+While supporters praise the framework for reconciling religious texts with modern legislative needs, traditionalist critics argue that it departs from classical jurisprudence and downplays the legislative role of the Hadith.